devvmg/MiranGo-Library/README.md

 ```

 <p>
-  If you want to add more Cards or take Cards you will have to change the Column Classes(<b>c2,c3,c4,c5 or c6</b>)
+  If you want to add more Cards or erase Cards you will have to change the Column Classes(<b>c2,c3,c4,c5 or c6</b>)
-  and copy and paste the code blocks of cards according to the number of cards, licking that is recommended to use
+  and copy and paste the code blocks of cards according to the number of cards.
+Tips: Is recommended to use
-  from one to four cards.
+  between one to four cards.
 </p>

 <br>